EHTJulia/ScatteringOptics.jl/paper/paper.md

 $${I_{ea}}(r) = {I_{src}}(r) * {G}(r),$$

 In radio interferometry, each set of measurements, so-called visibilities, obtained with a pair of antennas at different time and frequency segments, samples a Fourier component of the sky image.
-The source visibilities, $V_{src}(b)$, are related to the diffractively scattered visibilities, $V_{ea}(b)$, by,
+The source visibilities, $V_{src}(b)$, are related to the diffractively scattered visibilities, $V_{ea}(b)$, by

 $$V_{ea}(b) = V_{src}(b)\,\text{exp}\left[-\frac{1}{2} D_\phi\left(\frac{b}{1+M}\right)\right],$$